node-red/node-red-web-nodes/forecast/README.md

 Two nodes that get the weather forecast from Forecast.io.

+One node polls forecast.io every 5 minutes, the other is triggered to request weather forecast data when an input is received.

-The user has the option of making the node return data for the next day instead of providing a date.
+The user has the option of providing a date to the node instead of returning data for the next day.
 The node will always prioritise the node settings if they are present.

-### Input Node

-Fetches the weather forecast at a location specified by name or lat,lon every 5 minutes - and outputs a **msg** if something has changed.

-### Query node

-Accepts an input to trigger fetching the weather forecast either from a specified location name or lat,lon or passed in on

-        msg.location.city and msg.location.country
-        or
-        msg.location.lat and msg.location.lon
+The node is configured using a latitude and longitude set of coordinates, an optional date/time combination, and a set of units with which to format the response.

+These can be passed in as settings on the node, or as:

+ - **msg.location.lat**, **msg.location.lon** and **msg.time** or **msg.payload**.

+If using *msg.time* it should be a javascript Date object.
+If using *msg.payload* it must be a string or number of milliseconds since 1970 (epoch time in mS.)

+The node sets the following properties of **msg.payload**:

 ### Results